xycabcd/jpm/README.md

 ## Credits

 This is a fork of codejive/java-jpm.
 Most of the works are done by the original author.
-License of original work is in `LICENSE-original` file.
+License of original work is in the `upstream-legal.txt` file.